2e3s/awatcher/README.md

 ### Module for ActivityWatch

-- `awatcher.zip` has a single file `aw-awatcher`.
-Run `sudo unzip awatcher.zip -d /usr/local/bin` in the console to allow ActivityWatch to detect its presence.
+- Run `sudo unzip aw-awatcher.zip -d /usr/local/bin` in the console to allow ActivityWatch to detect its presence.
-  Or specify for `-d` any other directory which is present in `$PATH` environment variable.
-  Ensure that the extracted file is `aw-awatcher` and not `awatcher`, rename it if necessary.
+  - Or install the provided **aw-awatcher_\*.deb**.
 - Remove `aw-watcher-window` and `aw-watcher-afk` from autostart at `aw-qt/aw-qt.toml` in [config directory](https://docs.activitywatch.net/en/latest/directories.html#config), add `aw-awatcher`
 - Restart ActivityWatch.
 In the Modules submenu there should be a new checked module **aw-awatcher**.